Mephilis7/PlayerManager/README.txt

 Permissions:
 ------------
 pman.help - Permission to use /pman
-pman.info - Permission to use /pman info pman.info.name - Permission to be shown the name on /pman info pman.info.ip - Permission to be shown the IP address on /pman info
+pman.hide - Permission to use /pman hide and /pman show pman.info - Permission to use /pman info pman.info.name - Permission to be shown the name on /pman info pman.info.ip - Permission to be shown the IP address on /pman info